TotalLag/phan.cx/src/routes/blog/blog-a-day.md

 {{/protip}}

-## Encourage your readers to share why they enjoy what you like by including reasons for their own enjoyment.
+## Encourage your readers to share why they enjoy what you like.

 This is a great way to start building a community around your blog and create loyalty among your readers.
 Don't be afraid to experiment with different formats and styles, either.
 Some people prefer shorter posts while others enjoy longer-form content.
 Find what works best for you and stick to it, but always be willing to try something new.